Want to stay informed about our latest news and events?

 A party to celebrate Rose Road

-At the Rose Road Centre, a Family Help Unit providing short-term respite care for children was opened in 1968 and we started to get a little support from Southampton City Council.
-We helped to fund and support houses at Maryfield in St. Mary's and at numbers 5 and 7 Rose Road for disabled people to live independently, we also funded holidays on the coast as even 1970s independence was a priority.
+We helped to fund and support houses at Maryfield in St. Mary's and at No's 5 and 7 Rose Road for disabled people to live independently, we also funded holidays on the coast.

 The Rose Road Appeal and move to the Bradbury Centre

-During the "Noughties" Rose Road started to expand its services into the community and the home including one to one support, weekend breaks with families, outreach services and after school activity clubs.
-The government's Aiming High programme in 2008 really helped to fund a big expansion of short breaks.
-Aiming High also emphasised the importance of information and advice for families and we started providing this through Parent Voice in 2009 across Hampshire.
+2009: The government's Aiming High programme in 2008 really helped to fund a big expansion of short breaks and emphasised the importance of information and advice for families, and we started providing this through Parent Voice in 2009 across Hampshire.

 Transfer of Rosewood School

-In 2012, the Association supported a successful application for the school to become Rosewood Free School.
+2012: We supported a successful application for the school to become Rosewood Free School.
 It became a stand-alone school which enabled it to expand its pupil numbers and facilities and increase its financial security.
-"Rose Road" and "Rosewood" still share the same site on the Bradbury Centre and work with many of the same children and families.
-Rose Road services focus on providing support for families outside of school hours either at Home, in the Community or overnight at the Bradbury Centre.
-Parent Voice, continues to provide information and advice and we have expanded these services to Portsmouth, Dorset and West Berkshire.
+"Rose Road" and "Rosewood Free School" still share the same site and work with many of the same children and families.

 Now: challenging barriers to disability

-The demand for Rose Road services, continues to increase, which is why fundraising is so important and we need your help.
+The demand for Rose Road services continues to increase, which is why fundraising is so important and we need your help.
 Now is the perfect time to get involved, take on a new challenge or experience such as skydive or run, take part in one of our team events or simply bake a cake or have a collection box at work.
 Every single penny raised will make a difference to a disabled child or family in your local community.

 Come and visit us and see the difference that your support can make, meet and speak to the staff and children who make Rose Road such a special place.
 We look forward to seeing you soon!